Keep Up With McLean!

-According to the Centers for Disease Control and Prevention (CDC), alcohol is the most commonly used and abused drug among young people in the United States.
+According to the Centers for Disease Control and Prevention (CDC), alcohol is the most commonly used and misused drug among young people in the United States.
 The CDC also reports that excessive drinking is responsible for more than 4,300 deaths among underage individuals each year.

 I frequently speak to students, parents, educators, mental health workers, law enforcement officers, and policymakers to educate them about the development of the teenage brain and the effects of alcohol and drug use on brain function and to dispel commonly-held myths about teens and drinking.
 Before I begin talking, most of them are completely unaware that more than 90% of the alcohol consumed by young people is in the form of binge drinking and that in 2010 more than 189,000 emergency room visits by persons under the age of 21 were linked to alcohol.
 My goal is to inform them about what science tells us so they can use the information in a tangible way.